dwhenson/personal-site/src/projects/bookmark.md

 ---
 title: "Bookmark"
-summary:
-  "This project required me to build a fully responsive landing page to the designs provided.
-I used HTML5, along with CSS Grid and JavaScript for the areas that required interactivity, such as the features section."
+summary: "This project required me to build a fully responsive landing page to the designs provided.
+The page is created so that everything is progressively enhanced in case CSS or JavaScript fail.
+The burger-menu will not kick in and all navigation items remain visible, the tabbed interface will not hide any content, and the `details-summary` FAQ section will work, but not animate on open.
+It won't look great, but everything should still be visible and work."
 displayOrder: 2

 # Content
 roles: "Interaction Design / Front End Development"
 stack: "HTML / CSS / JS"
 external: "https://frontendmentor-bookmark-landing.vercel.app/"
-background: "This project was a front-end  challenge from Frontend Mentor.
-It’s a platform that enables you to practice building websites to a design and project brief.
-Each challenge includes mobile and desktop designs to show how the website should look at different screen sizes.
-Creating these projects has helped me refine my workflow and solve real-world coding problems.
-I’ve learned something new with each project, helping me to improve and adapt my style." previous project: "Manage" next project: "Insure"
+background: "This project was a challenge from [Frontend Mentor](https://www.frontendmentor.io).
+I used Heydon Pickering's [in-depth write up on tabbed interfaces](https://inclusive-components.design/tabbed-interfaces/) as a basis for the tabbed component, which was especially useful for dealing with the tab order.
+The burger-menu is based on Andy Bell's totally full on [fully responsive progressively enhanced burger menu ](https://piccalil.li/tutorial/build-a-fully-responsive-progressively-enhanced-burger-menu/) which is excellent and very robust."

 # Images
 portfolio: